-APFOs shall normally work a twelve (12) hour shift with alternating three (3) and four (4) days off and one work day within each fourteen (14) day period will be an eight (8) hour shift.
+APFOs shall normally work a twelve (12) hour shift with alternating three (3) and four (4) days off for a total of eighty (80) hours in each fourteen (14) day period.
 Each shift shall have every other Thursday as a RDO.
 The APFO IV at the Fairbanks International Airport may be exempted from this schedule.